 - Content on the competing page.

 With so many things to look at when it comes to competition, it can sometimes be difficult to put exact numbers on everything.
 A set of competing pages, for example, may look great for us except for one or two of the above.
 Does that mean we have to move on to another keyword?

 Again, there’s sort of an “art” that comes when it comes to SEO competition, so I’ll hopefully give you some things to think about when I’m going through the process with you soon.

-As I previously mentioned, I’ll be using Spencer’s software, Long Tail Pro (affiliate link), to more quickly assess the competition for specific keywords.
+As I previously mentioned, I’ll be using Spencer’s software, Long Tail Pro, to more quickly assess the competition for specific keywords.
 The truth is, you don’t need to spend any money on keyword research software because you can manually find the above information on your own and put them into a spreadsheet before you choose your niche, but software like Long Tail Pro and Market Samurai, among a few others can save you a ton of time.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Spencer has been kind enough to offer a $30 discount to all Smart Passive Income readers for Long Tail Pro!
 Thanks Spencer!

 (The above link is an affiliate link and I do earn a commission when you make a purchase through this link, at no extra cost to you.
 If you have any questions about the software, please shoot me a quick message on Twitter or Facebook and I’ll get back to you as soon as I can!
 Thank you!)

 3. The Grandma Test